BenaroyaResearch/briDiscovr/README.md

 ### Heatmaps

-Once you've performed metaclustering, you can use the function 'makeMetaclusterHeatmaps()` to produce and save heatmaps to summarize your data.
+Once you've performed metaclustering, you can use the function `makeMetaclusterHeatmaps()` to produce and save heatmaps to summarize your data.
 By default this function assumes that the first subset listed in the `fcsInfoFile` used to initialize the experimnet is the parent population (eg: all CD8+s), and that all the remaining cell subsets are the rare/child populations.
 Details on explicitly assigning these populations for plotting are available in the docs at `?makeMetaclusterHeatmaps`.
 By default this function will save all heatmaps in the current working directory with the current date as the prefix, but this can be changed as in the example below.

 ```R
 makeMetaclusterHeatmaps(